JuliaManifolds/Manopt.jl/CONTRIBUTING.md

 ### Add a missing method

 There is still a lot of methods for within the optimization framework of  `Manopt.jl`, may it be functions, gradients, differentials, proximal maps, step size rules or stopping criteria.
-If you notice a method missing and can contribute an implementation, please do so, and the maintainers will try help with the necessary details.
+If you notice a method missing and can contribute an implementation, please do so, and the maintainers try help with the necessary details.
 Even providing a single new method is a good contribution.

 ### Provide a new algorithm